Geoscience, Master of Science (072)

-- GRE score, with a minimum 3.5 score on the GRE Analytical Writing component
+- A competitive GRE score is required with a minimum score of 4.0 on the analytical writing component.

-- Written evidence of an agreement from a graduate faculty member in the Department of Geography and Geology willing to supervise the proposed research project
+- Written evidence of an agreement from a graduate faculty member in the Department of Earth, Environmental, and Atmospheric Sciences willing to supervise the proposed research project

 Please refer to the admission section of this catalog for Graduate School admission requirements.